abpframework/abp/docs/en/Community-Articles/2020-07-21-File-Upload-Download-With-BLOB-Storage-System-in-ASPNET-Core-ABP-Framework/POST.md

 `abp add-module Volo.Abp.BlobStoring.Database`

-This action will add the module depencies and also module migration.
+This action will add the module dependencies and also module migration.
 After this action, run `FileActionsDemo.DbMigrator` to update the database.

 ### Setting up Blob Storage